Dung24-6/Dung24-6/README.md

 _**If we have a positive mental attitude, then even when surrounded by hostility, we shall not lack inner peace.**_

 Dalai Lama

+_**The world is round and the place which may seem like the end may also be the beginning.**_

+Ivy Baker Priest